Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Algorithms

 It remains to compute the table entries for the join nodes $t$.
 Unless mentioned otherwise, $k$ denotes the size of the bag we consider. \begin{lemma} For a given join node $t$ let $t_1$ and $t_2$ be the children.
 Assume we are given all values of $c[t_1,\cdot,\cdot]$ and $c[t_2,\cdot,\cdot]$.
-Then we can compute the value of $c[t,f,s]$ for all (valid) $f,s$ in time $\Ostar{(\max\Ex+2)^\tw}$. \end{lemma} Recall that for the join node $t$ and given $f, s$ we want to compute the following:
+Then, for all (valid) $f$ and $s$, we can compute the value of $c[t,f,s]$ in time $\Ostar{(\max\Ex+2)^\tw}$. \end{lemma} We define $\oplus$ coordinatewise by extending the standard addition as follows: